zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 you are flying from Los Angeles to New York City, y ou can fly directly, meaning your plane will go up in the air in Los Angeles and  come down in New York City.
 You could also have what are called “stopovers,” or  simply “stops.”
 These would be places where you stop in between where you’re co ming from and where you want to end up.

 So you might make a stop in Denver, or in Minneapol is, or in Detroit, or in a number of other cities in between Los Angeles and N ew York.
 “To fly directly,” then, means that you don’t make any stops.
 You don’ t have what are called “layovers” (layovers).
-Federica wasn’t aware of thi s either.
-She didn’t know they were going to be making two stops in order to get t o Lawrence City.
+Federica wasn’t aware of this either.
+She didn’t know they were going to be making two stops in order to get to Lawrence City.

 Anton says, “And there are other hidden fees for wh at they consider add-ons.”
 A “hidden (hidden) fee” is money you have to pay that  you didn’t realize you had to pay, usually because the company doesn’t tell you d irectly.
 An “add-on” would be something additional or something that the company considers additional – things that are not included in, in this case, your  airline ticket.